artemilin-2023/mikulearn/README.md

 2. Application itself is configured with `backend`'s environment variables.
 They directly modify the appsettings of the application ([see more](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-9.0#evcp))
   - `ALLOWED_CORS_HOSTS` directly affects the `Access-Control-Allow-Origin` response header ([see more](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS#the_http_response_headers)).
 It is a list of allowed origins delimeted by `;`.
 Has to be set to the application hostname
   - `ConnectionStrings__OpenRouter` allows the application to use any OpenAI-compatible API like [OpenRouter](https://openrouter.ai/)

+## Development

+There is a `docker-compose-dev.yaml` made as an override specifically for development purposes.
+It allows hot-reload of frontend code as well as adds management utilities like `rabbitmq-management` and `pgadmin`.
+You can use it with the following command:
+`docker compose -f docker-compose.yaml -f docker-compose-dev.yaml down --remove-orphans && docker compose -f docker-compose.yaml -f docker-compose-dev.yaml up -d --build`

+## Credits

+\<CREDITS: FILL ME>

+## Notable Mention

 ```
 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⢀⣠⠤⢲⣦⡀⠀⣠⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀